Detective Barbie

 Detective Barbie is a series of three mystery themed point and click adventure games starring the character Barbie.
 The series consists of Detective Barbie In the Mystery of the Carnival Caper!
 (1998) Detective Barbie 2: The Vacation Mystery (1999), and Detective Barbie: The Mystery Cruise (2000).
 The first two games were developed by Gorilla Systems Corporation and published on the PC by Mattel Media/Mattel Interactive.
 The third game was developed for the PlayStation by Runecraft.

 History

-The games were sold with pink-and-silver Barbie PCs.
+In the late 1990s, Mattel often provided the first two games as an included bonus with their pink-and-silver Barbie PCs made by Patriot Computers.

 Detective Barbie In the Mystery of the Carnival Caper! was the 9th top-selling computer game at 13 software retail chains representing 53 percent of the U.S. market for the week that ended December 5, 1998.

 Plot

 Detective Barbie In the Mystery of the Carnival Caper!

 Ken went to a local carnival and volunteered for a disappearing magic trick and now he can't be found.
 It is up the player to locate him.
 Tasks include gathering clues in specific locations of the park, solving puzzles, and playing mini-games.